tlothering/AudioCodes_SBC_on_Azure/README.md

 - Replace ***SIP.TRUNK.IP.HERE*** with the routable IP address of your SIP Trunk Provider

-- Replace the ***SBC.PSTN.IP.HERE*** with the Public facing Internet IP Address for the PSTN network provided at the end of the PowerShell script

-- Replace the ***SBC.TEAMS.IP.HERE*** with the Public facing Internet IP Address for the TEAMS network provided at the end of the PowerShell script

 ### Post Deployment Actions

 - Import you Public SSL Certificate, Trusted Root & Intermediate Certification Authorities for your Certificate and the Baltimore Certificate